 2019 – today

-The current “Pop-Tarts” logo retains the main features characteristic of previous versions but differs in enhancing some fragments.
-First, this applies to the background, which has become darker and more saturated.
+The current “Pop-Tarts” logo retains the main features of previous versions but differs by enhancing certain elements.
+First, this applies to the background, which has darkened and become more saturated.
 It adds contrast and allows the letters to stand out brighter.
 The outline of the text has changed – now it is made in a rich dark blue shade, almost black, increasing the visual emphasis on the three-dimensional nature of the letters and their volume.

 The word “pop” occupies the top position and is more emphasized.
 “Tarts” completes the composition, acting as a complement.
-The letters are made in a rounded and bold style.
+The letters are rendered in a rounded, bold style.

 Thanks to multi-layered strokes, the letters have a three-dimensional structure.
 Updates to the design have enhanced the visual experience.